Videos and text by TIM FAULKNER/ecoRI News staff

 The Senate bill is opposed by the Oil Heat Institute of Rhode Island, an advocacy group for the state’s home heating oil industry.
 The group notes that 40 percent of the heating oil shipped to the Port of Providence is used in Connecticut and Massachusetts.

-“The carbon pricing program can be interpreted as penalizing energy consumers in R.I.,” according to Robert Fagan, executive director of the Oil Heat Institute of Rhode Island.
+“The carbon pricing program can be interpreted as penalizing energy consumers in R.I.,” according to Roberta Fagan, executive director of the Oil Heat Institute of Rhode Island.
 “Perhaps a tax should be considered on methane leaks rather than imposing a carbon pricing program based on CO2 emissions.”

 The bill is also opposed by Guardian Fuel & Energy, a heating oil sales company in Westerly that sells biodiesel.
 Other opponents claim that a fee on fossil fuels will slow the economy.
 Those opponents include the Greater Providence Chamber of Commerce, New England Convenience Store & Energy Marketers Association, Northern Rhode Island Chamber of Commerce, Rhode Island Lumber and Building Materials Dealers Association, Rhode Island Public Expenditure Council and the Rhode Island Business Coalition.